 The elaborate ceremony involved the offering of one bull, two rams, unleavened bread, cakes, wafers.
 It also involved the washing of Aaron and his sons with water and their putting on of priestly garments.
-The ceremony was climaxed by putting annointing oil on the head.
+The ceremony was climaxed by putting anointing oil on the head.
 During the ceremony, when it came to the offerings of the bulls and the rams, Aaron and his sons had to lay their hands on the heads of each of the animals.
 Then the animals were slain and became offerings for them (Exodus 29:10, 15, 19).
-Here the "laying on of hands" involves identification.
+Here the “laying on of hands” involves identification.
 When individual Israelites offered burnt offerings and peace offerings, they also had to lay their hands on the heads of the sacrificial victims (Lev.
 1:4; 3:22,8,13).
-In these offerings, whether priests or people, the laying on of hands indicated an involvment with a means of an atonement The laying on of hands was a crucial part of the solemn ceremony.
+In these offerings, whether priests or people, the laying on of hands indicated an involvement with a means of an atonement The laying on of hands was a crucial part of the solemn ceremony.

 Consecration ceremony for the Levites.

 This ceremony likewise was a rather involved one (Numbers 8:5-13).
 But twice the laying on of hands accompanies the dedication ceremony.
 During the ceremony the Levites had to appear before the people.
 In presenting them before the Lord the people of Israel were to lay their hands upon the Levites; this probably means the princes of the people since a mass laying on of hands does not seem very feasible (Num.
 8:10).
 The Levites were also to lay their hands on two bulls, one for a sin offering and the other for a burnt offering.
 When the people laid their hands on the Levites they were by this action designating the Levites as taking their place.
 In putting their hands on the bulls the Levites were indicating that in some way the offering of these bulls was a decisive response to their sinful separation from God.